Journal of Controversial Ideas

-The Journal of Controversial Ideas (JCI) is a cross-disciplinary, open access, peer-reviewed academic journal that aims to allow academics to publish using pseudonyms if they request it.
-The first issue of the journal was published on 23 April 2021 and it is expected to be an annual publication.
+The Journal of Controversial Ideas is a cross-disciplinary, open access, peer-reviewed academic journal that allows academics to publish using pseudonyms if they request it.
+The first issue of the journal was published on 23 April 2021, and subsequent issues are published annually.

 History

 The journal was established in November 2018 by academic moral philosophers Francesca Minerva, Jeff McMahan, and Peter Singer.
 It began accepting submissions in April 2020, looking for "careful, rigorous, unpolemical discussion of issues that are widely considered controversial, in the sense that certain views about them might be regarded by many people as morally, socially, or ideologically objectionable or offensive", and published its first issue in April 2021.